-This course discusses application of information technologies, processes, and standards in the conduct of data management of clinical trials in the medical product industries.
+This course discusses the application of information technology, processes, and standards, as applied to the conduct of data management of clinical trials in the medical product industry.
 Special emphasis is given to data collection, patient-reported outcomes, electronic data capture, and clinical data management processes.
-Regulatory requirements for electronic records will be addressed.
+Regulatory requirements for electronic records will also be addressed.

 Successful management requires knowledge of human behavior and organizational processes.
-This course provides an overview of the challenges that arise for managers in organizational settings and introduces the key concepts and theories needed by successful managers and leaders.
-Despite their technical skills, the careers of scientists and engineers are often limited by their inability to work effectively with others from other disciplines, a necessary part of teamwork in product development.
+This course provides an overview of the challenges that arise for managers in organizational settings, and introduces the key concepts and theories needed to be successful managers and leaders.
 Good interpersonal and leadership skills are an essential ingredient in the complex activity of medical product development.

 This course offers a comprehensive overview of the skills needed, tools required, and challenges faced in managing complex projects and programs.
-In the complex, multidisciplinary clinical biomedical product development process, a project or program manager must deliver project results within limited time and resource constraints.
-A poorly managed development project, despite the technical skill of all involved, can result in large cost overruns, lack of approval by the regulatory authority, or late delivery to the market, resulting in lost revenues.
-Because this skill is crucial in so many different industries, Fortune magazine named project management the #1 career choice for the coming decade.
+In the multidisciplinary clinical biomedical product development process, a project or program manager must deliver project results within a limited time and with possible resource constraints.
+A poorly managed development project, despite the technical skills of all involved, can result in large cost overruns, lack of approval by the regulatory authority, or late delivery to market, resulting in lost revenue.
+As this skill is crucial in so many different industries, Fortune magazine named project management the #1 career choice for the coming decade.

-This capstone course is offered in the last semester of the program and is intended to bring the management principles above into alignment with the variety of FDA-regulated medical product development processes to which the student has been previously exposed.
+This course is offered in the last semester of the program and is intended to bring the management principles above into alignment with the variety of FDA-regulated medical product development processes to which the student has previously been exposed.
 The material treats medical product development as a cross-functional business process involving value chain management.
 It examines the key concepts and management challenges involved in structuring clinical development and in strategically managing a portfolio of projects.
-The course delves into relevant cases and examines industry practices with the intent of identifying best practices for the wide variety of types of medical products.
+The course delves into relevant cases and examines industry practices with the intent of identifying best practices to cover the wide variety of medical products.

 Clinical Development Seminars I and II are evening symposia taught and managed by the program director utilizing industry experts discussing the defining and distinguishing features of the invention/discovery, non-clinical development, manufacturing development, and clinical development (clinical trials) of medical products.

-The major classes of products whose design, development, manufacture and performance characteristics are regulated by the Food and Drug Administration are addressed.
-These products include small molecule drugs, large molecule biopharmaceuticals and biologicals, medical diagnostics (blood tests, biomarkers, genetic screens, disease markers, home test kits and automated laboratory tests), and medical/surgical devices such as cardiac stents, implants, prosthetic devices, to list a few.
+These seminars address the major classes of products whose design, development, manufacture and performance characteristics are regulated by the Food and Drug Administration.
+These products include small molecule drugs, large molecule biopharmaceuticals and biologicals, medical diagnostics (blood tests, biomarkers, genetic screens, disease markers, home test kits and automated laboratory tests), and medical/surgical devices such as cardiac stents, implants, and prosthetic devices, to list a few.